jennifernha/King-County-House-Sales/README.md

 This analysis project explores trends in film business to provide Microsoft with actionable recommendations as they want to enter this business as well. we will review data sets from TheNumbers.com and IMDb to determine when Microsoft should release a movie, which types of genres to consider, and whom to recruit.
 The methodology includes grouping, filtering, and joining and visualizing data sets to show different trends in ROI.
 The result shows higher ROI when Mystery, Horror, and Animation movies are released in May-July, and November-December.
 I recommend Microsoft to partner with lists of Top 10 actors and directors in those genres, and release movies during the summer (May-July) or holiday season (Nov-Dec).
 ***
 ## Business Problem
-Microsoft sees all the big companies creating original video content and they want to get in on the fun.
-They have decided to create a new movie studio, but they don’t know anything about creating movies.
-In order to assist the stakeholders at Microsoft to make data-driven decisions for their new business, we will be reviewing and analyzing datasets to provide a viable and profitable business option.
-The findings and recommendations will help the stakeholders with better understanding of the movie industry, to decide when to release their movies and who to work with to drive a successful outcome.sadfd
-***
+Star Real Estate Agency (imaginary real estate company in Seattle) is seeking advice to close deals with higher housing sales prices.
+In this project, we are providing analysis on what type of properties they should prioritize to acquire for their listing as well as how to attract buyers.
+We are creating a model to estimate the price of a home when those criterias are met.
 Questions to consider:
+* Is a waterfront property worth more than an inland property?
-* When is the best time of year to release a movie?
+* Does the number of viewings to potential buyers affect the housing price?
-* Which genres are the most profitable and yield the highest ROI?
-* Who are the top casts and directors in those genres that Microsoft should work with?
+* Does the King County grading system affect the housing price?
 ***
 ## Data
 The dataset consists of ~21600 rows of real estate transaction from King County, Seattle (WA) from 2014-2015.
 The columns represent different features associated with each property, which are outlined below.
 The target variable is the price of the property, which will be used in our models to determine the winning model, along with features that have strong relationships with it.